cl-/AngryPlanets/README.md

 - HTML5
 - Javascript with Fabric
 - Safari browser (the Online Game works with Safari browser ONLY!)
-- AppEngine to host our Online Version of the Game
+- AppEngine to host the Online Version of the Game

 Further technical details can be found on the code page: https://github.com/cl-/AngryPlanets